co2meal/-bnpy-dev/README.md

 * [Academic References](#markdown-header-academic-references)

 # About
 This python module provides code for training popular clustering models on large datasets.
-We focus on Bayesian nonparametric models based on the Dirichlet process, but also provide parametric counterparts as well.
+We focus on Bayesian nonparametric models based on the Dirichlet process, but also provide parametric counterparts.

 **bnpy** supports the latest online learning algorithms as well as standard offline methods.
+Our aim is to provide an inference platform that makes it easy for researchers and practitioners to compare models and algorithms.

 ### Supported probabilistic models